hududed/image2text/README.md

 ## Requirements

 This program uses google-cloud-vision.
 Try `pip install google-cloud-vision`.
 See [requirements](requirements.txt).
-Advisable to create a new virtual environment and run `pip install -r requirements.txt` This program assumes you have google credentials for google vision API setup (!).
+Advisable to create a new virtual environment and run `pip install -r requirements.txt`.
+This program assumes you have google credentials for google vision API setup (!).